JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 225. ### How to use class field declarations syntax in React classes?
      React Class Components can be made much more concise using the class field declarations.
-You can initialize the local state without using the constructor and declare class methods by using arrow functions without the extra need to bind them.
+You can initialize local state without using the constructor and declare class methods by using arrow functions without the extra need to bind them.

      Let's take a counter example to demonstrate class field declarations for state without using constructor and methods without binding,
      ```jsx